 Travel systems are loaded with features too – storage, cupholders, easy folding, swing-out trays.
 These features are designed to make parenthood a breeze (insert roaring laughter here!).
 Okay, they at least make life with a little one easier for years to come (infant car seats often hold weights up to 30 pounds while strollers hold up to 50 pounds).
 And the durability allows you to reuse the travel system as you expand your family.

-So, with the above in mind, what are the best travel systems on the market?
+So, with the above in mind, what are the best travel system strollers on the market?
 They include the following: